micheles/micheles.github.io/_posts/2015-07-10-the-new-ebr-calculator.md

 Basically, recomputing the GMFs on-the-fly is more than 1000 times more efficient than reading them from the database.
 The memory consumption is over 20 times smaller.
-Also, the required disk space is more than 100 times smaller.
+The required disk space is more than 100 times smaller.

 In short, the impossible is now possible.